Abby Lee Miller: Dance Moms Star Says She’s Afraid Of Going To Prison

 Second, being something of a celebrity, she may or may not be put into something resembling protective custody – although that decision will be made by federal prison officials.

 That’s not to say that prison doesn’t suck; even minimum security prison.
-She’ll be treated like number, she will have to eat institutional food, her every move will be watched, and so on.
+She’ll be treated like a number, she will have to eat institutional food, her every move will be watched, and so on.
 And worst of all, she’ll be away from her family and loved ones.

 Speaking to Radar Online, it seems that she’s come to terms with the reality that being incarcerated is not going to be easy.